MicrosoftDocs/power-automate-docs/articles/customer-managed-keys.md

 - Flow failure e-mail
 - Flow failure digest e-mail

-### Limitations on non-solution Power Apps Trigger flows
+### Limitations on non-solution cloud flows triggered by Power Apps
-- Non-solution Power App trigger flows created in CMK protected environments cannot be conmsumed from a Power App.
-An error will result when attempting to register this flow from the Power App.
-Adding Power App trigger flows to a Solution first will enable consumption of flow from the said Power App.
-Enabling solution by default https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/add-app-solution-default#enable-the-feature in the CMK protected environment will ensure new flows are in a Solution to begin with.
+- Non-solution cloud flows using the Power Apps trigger that are created in CMK-protected environments cannot be referenced from an app and an error will result when attempting to register the flow from Power Apps.
+Only solution cloud flows can be referenced from an app in CMK-protected environments.
+To avoid this situation, [flows should first be added into a Dataverse solution](/power-automate/create-flow-solution#add-an-existing-cloud-flow-into-a-solution), so they can be successfully referenced.
+To prevent this situation, the environment setting to [automatically create flows in Dataverse solutions](/power-apps/maker/canvas-apps/add-app-solution-default#enable-the-feature) should be enabled in CMK-protected environments, since this will ensure any new flows are solution cloud flows.

 ## Related information